 When the bread chunks are larger and made from a rustic loaf, the outside gets crisp while the inside stays chewy and slightly soft.
 It’s a wonderful combination.
 To make them crispy throughout, cut the bread into smaller pieces.

 Place the bread chunks on a rimmed baking sheet and drizzle the olive oil across.
 Then, toss the croutons in the olive oil until they are completely coated.
 Yes, this is the shortcut.
 Instead of tossing them in a bowl to coat them, we’re just doing it right on the baking sheet.
-Because why not.
+Because, why not?

-The olive oil amount listed is a recommendation; use your best chef hat to determine if you need to drizzle more.
+The olive oil amount listed is simply a recommendation; use your best chef hat to determine if you need to drizzle more.
 The bread pieces should be moist, but not drenched, for best toasting results.

-Then, toss them with salt, pepper, and garlic and onion powder.
-Sprinkle them across the top, as evenly as possible, before tossing so the spices don’t get stuck on a few pieces of bread.
-Again, toss together completely so the pieces are coated with the spices.
+When adding the dry spices, sprinkle them across the oiled bread pieces as evenly as possible, before tossing, so the spices don’t get stuck on just a few pieces of bread.

 Bake until golden brown, tossing halfway between the cooking time to make sure they are evenly toasted.